DDH2004/SpaceApps2025-ReturnofthisOneGuy/README.md

 | **Tabular PyTorch** | Deep Learning | 93.6% | 52K | Fast, reliable predictions |
 | **Random Forest** | Ensemble | 85.0% | Variable | Baseline comparison |

+##Hybrid Model
+The Hybrid model takes in several factors to determine if there is an exoplanet to reduce false positives.
+Currently the API was slow and it took me 4 hours to get 200 samples for TPF data so I had limited training data however the results I had were promising and shwed more accuracy and percision if trained with more data.

 ### Data Processing

 - **Sources**: Kepler KOI, TESS TOI candidate data